chenhsuanlin/photometric-mesh-optim/README.md

 ### Prerequisites

 This code is developed with Python3 (`python3`).
-PyTorch 0.4.0 is required.
+PyTorch 0.4 is required.
-(Note that 1.0.0 does not work due to the removal of the `cffi` dependency.)
+Note that 1.0+ does not work due to the removal of the `cffi` dependency; if you are looking to run with PyTorch 1.0+, please switch to the `master` branch.

 First, create a Python virtual environment by running
 ```